-Equator BBQ: Saturday afternoon fever
+Equator BBQ: Disco fever

 This year saw Equatorites and 999ers alike pull on their dancing shoes (or you know, welly boots) for a Disco Themed extravaganza at the annual Equator BBQ.